-By the end of 2015, the Board and PCCD, in accordance with the provisions of Act 1984-2, had completed the 31st year of providing initial certification to deputies.
-To provide this initial certification, the Board has held 80 basic training classes and 89 waiver classes, certifying a total of 5,492 deputy sheriffs since 1985.
+By the end of 2016, the Board and PCCD, in accordance with the provisions of Act 1984-2, had completed the 32nd year of providing initial certification to sheriffs and deputies.
+To provide this initial certification, the Board has held 83 basic training classes and 94 waiver classes, certifying a total of 5,787 sheriffs and deputy sheriffs since 1985.

-From 1985 to 1999, basic training consisted of 160 hours of instruction presented during a fourweek course and included major subject areas related to the duties of a deputy sheriff: civil and criminal law and procedure, court security, prisoner transport, mechanics of arrest, crisis intervention, professional development, self-defense, first aid and firearms.
+From 1985 to 1999, basic training consisted of 160 hours of instruction presented during a four-week course and included major subject areas related to the duties of a deputy sheriff: civil and criminal law and procedure, court security, prisoner transport, mechanics of arrest, crisis intervention, professional development, self-defense, first aid and firearms.
 During 2000, the Board implemented delivery of an expanded, 560-hour basic training program under the provisions of Act 1998-10, which provided a significant expansion of instruction in the basic training topics noted above and related topics.
-In 2003, basic training was expanded to its current 19-week, 760hour level.
+In 2003, basic training was expanded to its current 19-week, 760-hour level.
 In 2005, the Board also established minimum fitness standards for certification under the basic training program.
 Additionally, students are required to complete a number of online courses to supplement their traditional training.